kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/pedagogy/README.md

 <u> <b>Description: </b></u>
 <br>
 Students will get to know declaration and initialization of variables .
 They will able to get  logic of program by sequential execution of instruction.
 How Input value will be put in the formula which inturn runs in loop.
-Finally program will give the sum of digits of number entered when condition is met.
+Finally program will give the sum of digits of number entered when condition is met.After understanding  the experiment, student shall give answer to the questions asked.
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>